-G: Flashpoints (4): Remote assessment

-70. Remote assessments are undoubtedly lawful: the Vice-President set out in $BP \ v \ Surrey^{58}$ the guidance that he had issued on 19 March 2020 to the effect that:
+- G: Flashpoints (4): Remote assessment - 77.
+Remote assessments are undoubtedly lawful: the then-Vice-President, Hayden J set out in BP vSurrey70 the guidance that he had issued on 19 March 2020 to the effect that:

 'Can capacity assessments be undertaken by video when it is established that P is happy to do so and can be "seen" alone?